 PEMEX provided sales data for marine diesel and for Intermediate Fuel Oil (IFO).
-These were taken as volumes to be subtracted out from the total demand volumes for respectively diesel and residual fuel.
+These were taken as volumes to be subtracted from the total demand volumes for diesel and residual fuel, respectively.

-A meeting with and data from the AMISBAC association of bunker fuel blenders in Mexico highlighted that the PEMEX sales data do not cover one hundred percent of the marine fuels actually sold in Mexico.
-AMISBAC reported that they buy from PEMEX Combustóleo (residual fuel with maximum 4% sulfur) and also cutter stock (assumed to be diesel fuel) then blend these and sell the resulting product as (3.5%) IFO 380.
+A meeting with AMISBAC, the association of bunker fuel blenders in Mexico, along with data it provided, highlighted the fact that the PEMEX sales data do not cover one hundred percent of the marine fuels actually sold in Mexico.
+AMISBAC reported that it buys Combustóleo (residual fuel with maximum 4% sulfur) from PEMEX, as well as "cutter" stock (assumed to be diesel fuel) to blend and then sell the resulting product as IFO 380 (3.5%).
 AMISBAC provided data for 2013 and the first part of 2014.
-Whole year volumes for 2014 were estimated from the January to April data provided.
-Critically, EnSys' understanding is that the volumes sold to AMISBAC are listed in Mexican oil statistics under exports, not demand.
-Thus, these AMISBAC volumes were added on to the base (EIA) data for Mexico petroleum product demand.
+Volumes for the 2014 year were estimated based on the January to April data provided.
+EnSys' understanding is that the volumes sold to AMISBAC are listed in PEMEX oil statistics under exports, not demand.
+Thus, these AMISBAC volumes were added on to the base (EIA) data for Mexican petroleum product demand.

-Overall, the combined PEMEX and AMISBAC data indicate a total of around 14,000 bpd of marine fuel sales as of 2014, of which approximately half are marine diesel and the rest IFO 180 or 380.
+In summary, the combined PEMEX and AMISBAC data indicate a total of around 14,000 bpd of marine fuel sales for 2014, of which approximately half is marine diesel, with the rest IFO 180 or 380.